 Also on the North Shore, East Regiment Breer Co. has been working away on its nano brewery and taproom in Salem.
 We’re not sure exactly when they plan to open, but based on their recent social media posts it seems like some time in the first quarter of 2019.

 West Springfield micro brewery Two Weeks Notice, currently open only on Saturdays for retail can sales, is in the process of building a taproom that it hopes to open in late March or early April.

 As we reported a few months back, Kismet Brewing will be opening a micro brewery and retail space on Broad Street in Westfield, briefly the home of Two Weeks Notice before the co-founders parted ways.
 No details have bee shared on exactly when they plan to be up and running, but their brewing system was delivered just before the holidays.

-The Agapé Brewing Community, a non-profit group with a mission to “brew beer, build community, and change the world,” plans to open a nano brewery in Gloucester and begins distributing kegs and cans in May.
+(New) The Agapé Brewing Community, a non-profit group with a mission to “brew beer, build community, and change the world,” plans to open a nano brewery in Gloucester and begin distributing kegs and cans in May.